 Aircraft Excise Tax

 The State of North Dakota imposes an excise tax on all aircraft purchases.
 Excise tax must be paid at a 5% rate on the purchase price for all non‐agricultural aircraft and a 3% rate on the purchase price on all agricultural aircraft.
 The excise taxes should be paid along with the aircraft registration.
 Aircraft owners must complete the Application for Registration of Aircraft/Ultralight and Remittance of Excise Tax form or complete and submit it online here.
 For more information about North Dakota’s excise tax regulations view North Dakota Century code 57‐40.5.
 You may pay by check, or ask our office to bill you for the ability to pay by credit, debit, or ACH.

 Key Points On Excise Tax Due On Aircraft

-All excise tax due on an aircraft is to be paid to:
+All excise tax due on an aircraft are to be paid to:

 North Dakota Aeronautics Commission